awsdocs/amazon-lumberyard-user-guide/doc_source/component-entity-system-pg-editor-components.md

 1. Add the runtime component to the `gameEntity` that was specified\.

 At this point, the runtime component serializes the `gameEntity` and reloads it to create a new, clean version of the runtime entities\.

-### The Transform Component Example<a name="component-entity-system-pg-editor-components-transform-component-example"></a>

-The `TransformComponent` is a good example of how editor and runtime components can differ\.
-In the runtime component, values are stored in a fully composed `AZ::Transform`\.
-In the editor component, values are stored in decomposed format\.
-Position, rotation, and scale values are stored separately, and rotation is represented as Euler angles\.
-This difference in format enables the editor component to provide user\-friendly display and storage while providing optimal storage in the runtime component\.